sensible-hq/sensible-docs/readme-sync/v0/integrations/SDK quickstarts/quickstart-javascript.md

 console.log(results); // see Javascript SDK reference to convert results from JSON to Excel
 ```

-This code uploads your local file to a Sensible-hosted URL and extracts data from an example PDF (`contract.pdf`) using an example document type (`sensible_instruct_basics`) and an example extraction configuration.
+This code uploads your local file to a Sensible-hosted URL and extracts data from an example document (`contract.pdf`) using an example document type (`sensible_instruct_basics`) and an example extraction configuration.

 #### Check results